kasperfg16/p6-swarm/README.md

     a)

-    Launch a static transform publisher, that publishes transform between "map" and "odom" frame in meters
+    Launch a static transform publisher, that publishes transform between "map" and "odom" frame in meters.

+    In this system you must measure the transform from the "map" frame to the ArUco marker anchor on the floor (Read about the tracking system in the project report)

-    NOTE: The values in the command below must be chnaged to your application.
+    NOTE: The values in the command below must be changed to your application.
 The tranform is x y z roll pitch yaw

     ``` bash
     ros2 run tf2_ros static_transform_publisher -1.853 -4.045 0 0 0 0 odom map